inspire-group/adv-patch-paper-list/README.md

 arXiv 2106

 1. Two **empirical defenses** for patch hiding attack
-2. Feed small image region to the detector; grows the region with some heuristics; detect an attack when YOLO detects objects in a smaller region but miss objects in a larger expanded region.
+2. Feed small image region to the detector; grows the region with some heuristics; detect an attack when YOLO detects objects in a smaller region but misses objects in a larger expanded region.

 #### [Adversarial Pixel Masking: A Defense against Physical Attacks for Pre-trained Object Detectors](https://dl.acm.org/doi/abs/10.1145/3474085.3475338)